stleamist/BetterSafariView/README.md

 ## Demo
 <img src="/Docs/Images/FullScreenSafariViewDemo-ContentView.png" width="375">

-You can compare the behavior of FullScreenSafariView with the other two ways above in the demo project.
-Check out the demo app by opening FullScreenSafariView.xcworkspace.
+You can compare the behavior of BetterSafariView with the other two ways above in the demo project.
+Check out the demo app by opening BetterSafariView.xcworkspace.

 ## License
-FullScreenSafariView is released under the MIT license.
+BetterSafariView is released under the MIT license.
 See [LICENSE](/LICENSE) for details.